 3. Ceramic or Stoneware

 Ceramic and stoneware bowls are heavier.
 They are a little more expensive than plastic and also come in a seemingly endless number of color and design combinations.
-Your dog is likely not to chew on them and won’t be able to push it around the house as easily as other types.
+Your dog is likely not to chew on them and won’t be able to push them around the house as easily as other types.

 However, ceramics are porous, so you will need to wash them quickly after every feeding.
 These are also not a good option for dogs on a raw food diet as they can encourage bacteria growth that can cause food contamination and sickness.
 It’s also important to make sure they are finished correctly with lead-free finishes to ensure they are not harmful to your dog.